Wal-Mart to stop selling AR-15, other semi-automatic rifles

 The announcement came on the same day two television journalists were shot and killed in Virginia in an incident that is likely to stoke the debate about gun ownership in the United States.

-Retail consultant Burt Flicking saw the move as part of a shift at Wal-Mart under Chief Executive Doug McMillon to pay closer attention to public opinion on social issues, noting the company had raised wages for entry-level staff ealier this year.
+Retail consultant Burt Flickinger saw the move as part of a shift at Wal-Mart under Chief Executive Doug McMillon to pay closer attention to public opinion on social issues, noting the company had raised wages for entry-level staff earlier this year.

 He was skeptical that it had been driven solely by demand, given generally solid sales of guns and ammunition in the United States.
 "It shows that the Wal-Mart of this decade is quite different from the prior four decades," Flickinger said.